AT Commander's

 arrangement.
 I also included a (rather ugly) pic of

-the hinges at one phase of development, but I included this pic to show the door liner rather than the hinges
+included this pic to show the door liner rather than the hinges

 themselves.
 You can see that I put a strip of sheet styrene around the door